wscourge/gha-s3-upload/README.md

 ### Recursive directory upload

-The following will upload all 4 files:
+The following will upload all 4 files from _/tmp/path_ absolute path and save them with a _path/on/s3/_ prefix:

 ```yaml
 name: Test Run